Pavlo Riabikin: Biography

-He graduated from Taras Shevchenko National University of Kyiv with a degree in “Jurisprudence”, obtained the qualification of “International Lawyer”, a translator-referent of the German language.
+He graduated from Taras Shevchenko National University of Kyiv with a degree in "Jurisprudence", obtained the qualification of "International Lawyer", a translator-referent of the German language.
 Internship: Leipzig University (1987), Kiel University (2000).

 In 2000–2005, he was a People's Deputy of Ukraine, worked in the Committee of the Verkhovna Rada of Ukraine on Legal Policy, and since 2002 – Chairman of the Subcommittee on Economic Issues of the Legislation Committee of the Verkhovna Rada of Ukraine on Economic Policy, Management of the National Economy, Property and Investments.
+In 2000 he was elected for the party People's Party in majority electoral district 130 situated in Mykolaiv Oblast.
+In the 2002 Ukrainian parliamentary election he was reelected in the same district as an independent politician.

+In March 2005, Riabikin became a member of the leadership of Our Ukraine.

 From July 2005 to August 2006, he was a Deputy Minister of Transport and Communications of Ukraine.

 From September 2006 to July 2009, from June 2010 to November 2012 and from October 2015 to March 2017, he was the deputy director, chief of the port of the Recreation and Health Center “Green Port”.

-From August 2009 to June 2010 — Ambassador Extraordinary and Plenipotentiary of Ukraine to the Kingdom of Denmark, Ministry of Foreign Affairs of Ukraine.
+From August 2009 to June 2010, he was Ambassador Extraordinary and Plenipotentiary of Ukraine to the Kingdom of Denmark, Ministry of Foreign Affairs of Ukraine.
 Diplomatic rank — Envoy Extraordinary and Plenipotentiary of the 2nd class (since February 2010).

-In 2012, Riabikin was elected to the Verkhovna Rada.
+In the 2012 Ukrainian parliamentary election, Riabikin was elected to the Verkhovna Rada (Ukraine's national parliament) for the party UDAR.
 From December 2012 to November 2014, he worked in the Committee on Transport and Communications of the Verkhovna Rada of Ukraine.
+In 2012 Riabikin became Member of the Parliamentary Assembly of the Council of Europe.

-From July 2014 to September 2015 he was a deputy head of the Kyiv City State Administration.
+From July 2014 to September 2015, he was a deputy head of the Kyiv City State Administration.